danielrcollins1/OED-Expanded/monsters.md

 **Goblin-kin**: Goblins, Orcs, and Kobolds suffer a -4 to attack, and -1 to Morale in full daylight.

-**Giants**: Giants can throw a stone every other round at ranges of 100' to 140'.
+**Giants**: Giants can throw a stone every other round at ranges between 100' to 140'.
 Giant melee attacks are 1d10 +Str bonus.
 Giant garb is equivalent to Leather armor on top of naturally tough skin (+3 AC).

 **Horses and Mounts**: Only warhorses are usable near combat, fire, smells, etc. (others auto-fail morale).
-The light load value indicates the maximum load carried at full-speed; up to double this amount can be carried at half-speed.
+The light load value indicates the weight that can be carried while travelling at full-speed; up to double this amount can be carried at half-speed.
 The normal load values are set at 1/3 of the equine's body weight.

 **Slimes**: Successful attacks by these creatures will cause metal to corrode instantly.
 Metal weapons used against them will corrode on a successful attack.
 Wood is consumed at too slow a rate to affect combat.